GameBridgeAI/ts_serialize/README.md

 - `serializedKey`

-  (Optional) `{string | ToSerializedKeyStrategy}` A string value or function that has one parmeter, the property key, and returns a string.
+  (Optional) `{string | ToSerializedKeyStrategy}` A string value or function that has one parameter, the property key, and returns a string.
 The resulting value is used as the key in the serialized object

 - `toJSONStrategy`